jeroeness/zig-chess/.github/instructions/dev.instructions.md

 ```bash
 zig build test
 ```
+Do not run individual tests directly.
+Always run the full test suite.

 Add a test in the `tests/` directory.
 Each test file should `const root = @import("root_chess");` to access the main functionality of the chess engine.
 Make sure to add the test file to `tests/tests.zig` so it gets included in the test suite.
 Do not modify the `build.zig` file directly for test imports.